 The purpose of the Proposed Action is to guide and document the manner in which Nellis AFB and the NTTR manage natural resources while supporting the military mission.
-The INRMP has established long-term goals, objectives, and projects for management and protection of natural resource assets integral to carrying out the military mission and provides guidance on avoiding impacts to natural resources during the planning, designing, and management phases of new construction/expansion projects when practicable.
+The INRMP has established longterm goals, objectives, and projects for management and protection of natural resource assets integral to carrying out the military mission and provides guidance on avoiding impacts to natural resources during the planning, designing, and management phases of new construction/expansion projects when practicable.
 The Proposed Action is needed to ensure that Nellis AFB and the NTTR remain in compliance with the Sikes Act (Public Law 86-797) as amended; Air Force Manual (AFMAN) 32-7003, Environmental Conservation; Air Force Policy Directive 32-70, Environmental Considerations in Air Force Programs and Activities; and Department of Defense Instruction (DoDI) 4715.03, Natural Resources Conservation Program.
-The Sikes Act requires the development and implementation of an INRMP, the implementation of which requires the DoD to cooperate with federal and state agencies concerning conservation, protection,
+The Sikes Act requires the development and implementation of an INRMP, the implementation of which requires the DoD to cooperate with federal and state agencies concerning conservation, protection, and management of fish and wildlife resources on military installations.
+The INRMP provides an important tool that is referenced during the planning, design, and construction phases of construction/expansion

-1 A Military Operations Area is a type of special-use airspace outside of Class A airspace to separate or segregate certain nonhazardous military activities from instrument flight rule traffic.
+&lt;sup>1 A Military Operations Area is a type of special-use airspace outside of Class A airspace to separate or segregate certain nonhazardous military activities from instrument flight rule traffic.